EnduranceCode/server-setup-guide/01-initial-server-setup.md

 ### 1.9.
 Additional folders in the home folder

 I like to add three more folders to the server's home folder: one named `Code`, another named `Software` and another named `Templates`.
-The first one is used to store all my code repositories, the second is used to store all the software packages that I download and install in the system and the third one is used .
+The first one is used to store all my code repositories, the second is used to store all the software packages that I download and install in the system and the third one is used to store any template needed for the server management.
 Those folders can be created with the following command:

     mkdir ~/Code && mkdir ~/Software && mkdir Templates

-To check if the new folders were properly created, run the following command:
+To check if the new folders were properly created, execute the following command:

     ls -la --group-directories-first